 - 1 to 2 cloves garlic

-- 1 small lime, juiced or 1 tablespoon sherry vinegar
+- 2 tablespoons lime juice (about 1 medium lime) or 1 tablespoon sherry vinegar

 - 3 tablespoons olive oil